Preferences

 Scale Project

 This parameter is the most important unit parameter.
-It determines how the numerical value stored in the file is actually interpreted.
+It determines how the numerical value saved in the file is actually interpreted.
 3 meters, 3 kilometers or rather 3 yards?
 An empty, new scene always opens with the project default settings.
-This is the right time to consider the scale at which you want to model.
+This is the right time to consider the scale in which you want to model.
 Simply use the real, actual sizes of the object to be displayed as a guide.
-In the case of a house, for example, this is meters, in the case of the innards of a watch millimeters, in the case of a mountain range perhaps kilometers.
+For a house, for example, this would be Meters, for the insides of a clock Millimeters, for a mountain range perhaps Kilometers.

 The default factor additionally scales the scene by any value.